2019-SOW-DEV-003/LeapYears/README.md

 * All years divisible by 4 but not by 100 ARE leap years (e.g., 2008, 2012, 2016),
 * All years not divisible by 4 are NOT leap years (e.g. 2017, 2018, 2019).

-## Process followed:
+## Key points followed in this kata:
 * Followed Test Driven Developemnt
 * Used MVVM architectural pattern to seperate of development of the UI and business logic
 * Used Android's LiveData to notify changes to Activity
-* Added Test cases for all business logic
+* Added Test cases for all business logic in Model and ViewModel
-* Added Android Test cases to test the UI.
+* Added Android Test cases to test the View.
 * Integrated with Continous Integration tool (Travis CI) [![Build Status](https://travis-ci.org/2019-SOW-DEV-003/LeapYears.svg?branch=master)](https://travis-ci.org/2019-SOW-DEV-003/LeapYears) and Code coverage tool (codecov) [![codecov](https://codecov.io/gh/2019-SOW-DEV-003/LeapYears/branch/master/graph/badge.svg)](https://codecov.io/gh/2019-SOW-DEV-003/LeapYears).
 * Used Constraint Layout for designing UI

 ## Run
-To run this project:
+To run this project (make sure mobile is connected and usb debugging is enabled):

 ```
 $ ./gradlew installDebug